MozillaReality/WebXR-emulator-extension/README.md

 - Targeting only [Three.js WebVR examples](https://threejs.org/examples/?q=webvr) so far

+## WebXR device API

+This extension is based on [WebXR device API draft issued on May 21 2019](https://www.w3.org/TR/webxr/)

 ## Browsers

 We test this project on the latest desktop Firefox/Chrome.
 [Bug reports from other platforms are very welcome.](https://github.com/MozillaReality/WebXR-emulator-extension/issues)